Key Largo, Florida

 “In fact, at the time of its sinking, the Spiegel Grove was the largest ship ever intentionally sunk to create a new reef for divers, and it remains one of the largest ships ever scuttled for that purpose.” [source: fla-keys.com]

 Spiegel Grove under BridgeThe sinking of the Spiegel Grove was a $1 million project and was a very interesting affair indeed.
 The ship was finally moved from Virginia to Key Largo in May 2002 for the planned sinking of the vessel.
-During the sinking process though the Spiegel Grove had a mind of its own and rolled over to one side until resting upside down with its bow pointing out of the water and the stern sitting on the ocean ground.
-However, this precarious situation was quickly resolved shortly thereafter and the ship was then rolled over to one side.
-With “Spiegel” now securely resting on its starboard side it was finally opened for recreational dives in June that very same year.
+During the sinking process, though the Spiegel Grove had a mind of its own and rolled over to one side until resting upside down with its bow pointing out of the water and the stern sitting on the ocean floor.
+However, this precarious situation was quickly resolved shortly thereafter, and the ship was then rolled over to one side.
+With “Spiegel” now securely resting on its starboard side, it was finally opened for recreational dives in June that very same year.

-The Spiegel Grove lay on its side only until July 2005 when major Hurricane Dennis came along.
-With up to hurricane category 4 strength winds stirring up the ocean immensely and shifting sand on the ocean floor, Dennis created a force large enough to move this 9,000 t displacement ship and put it right-side-up!
+The Spiegel Grove lay on its side only until July 2005, when Hurricane Dennis came along.
+With up to hurricane category 4 strength winds stirring up the ocean immensely and shifting sand on the ocean floor, Dennis created a force large enough to move this 9,000-ton displacement ship and put it right-side-up!
 Imagine the surprise when the first divers descended on their dives after the hurricane and found it sitting upright!

 Diver Bob Snyder was the first person to view the wreck of the Spiegel Grove after Hurricane Dennis skirted the Keys in July 2005.
 Three years earlier, the Key Largo community had rallied to sink the 510-foot retired Navy ship as the backbone of a new reef ecosystem six miles offshore.